Rudyard Kipling (ship)

-The Rudyard Kipling was the 27th merchant ship, the 26th British merchant ship, and the second British trawler to be sunk by a German U-boat in World War II.
+Rudyard Kipling was the 27th merchant ship, the 26th British merchant ship, and the second British trawler to be sunk by a German U-boat in World War II.

 Construction and design

-The Rudyard Kipling was constructed in the town of Selby by the shipbuilder Cochrane & Sons Ltd. The trawler was launched from yard number 686 on 11 November 1920.
-Named the Rudyard Kipling by the ship's owner Newington Steam Trawling Co Ltd., she was registered in the port of Hull on 4 February 1921 and completed later that month.
+The Rudyard Kipling was constructed in the town of Selby by the shipbuilder Cochrane & Sons Ltd. The trawler was launched as yard number 686 on 11 November 1920.
+Named Rudyard Kipling by the ship's owner Newington Steam Trawling Co Ltd., she was registered in the port of Hull on 4 February 1921 and completed later that month.
 Her official number was 144068.
-She had a net tonnage of 140 and her gross tonnage was 333.
+She had a net register tonnage of 140 and her gross register tonnage was 333.
 The trawler was 138.8 ft from bow to stern with a draught of 12.9 ft and a breadth of 23.7 ft.
 Her engine was a T.3-cylinder from C. D. Holmes & Co Ltd., also of Hull.

 Service history

 Early service

 Following completion and registration, the Rudyard Kipling began fishing off of the coast of Ireland and Great Britain.
-In May 1934, the trawler was sold to The Sun Steam Trawling Co Ltd. On 10 May, her registry from Hull was closed and on 16 May, she was registered in the English port town of Fleetwood, where her new owners were based.
-The Rudyard Kipling remained with the Sun Steam Trawling Co Ltd. for the rest of her career.
+Sometime in January 1929 German trawler Johs Thode sank, her crew made it to an uninhabited island off Murmansk, Soviet Union.
+The crew was rescued by Rudyard Kipling which turned the crew over to a Soviet gunboat for transportation to Murmansk.
+On 28 January 1930 the president of the Germany presented her captain, mate, chief engineer, and second engineer with two gold watches, two binoculars, and a cash reward for the rest of the crew for assisting the trawler.
+In May 1934, the trawler was sold to Sun Steam Trawling Co Ltd. On 10 May, her registry from Hull was closed and on 16 May, she was registered in the English port town of Fleetwood, where her new owners were based.
+Rudyard Kipling remained with Sun Steam Trawling for the rest of her career.